 Curiosities about Christmas tree assembly day

-In Brazil, the tradition is to put up the Christmas tree on the fourth Sunday before Christmas, that is, at the beginning of Advent.
+In Brazil, the tradition is to put up the Christmas Tree Skirt Free on the fourth Sunday before Christmas, that is, at the beginning of Advent.
 In Portugal, the trees start being put up on December 8, the Day of the Immaculate Conception.

 In the United States it is customary to prepare the Christmas tree right after Thanksgiving, which happens on the 4th Thursday of November.